awsdocs/amazon-ec2-user-guide/doc_source/recognize-expanded-volume-linux.md

    + The root volume, `/dev/xvda`, has a partition, `/dev/xvda1`\.
 While the size of the volume is 16 GB, the size of the partition is still 8 GB and must be extended\.
    + The volume `/dev/xvdf` has a partition, `/dev/xvdf1`\.
 While the size of the volume is 30G, the size of the partition is still 8 GB and must be extended\.

-1. To extend the partition on each volume, use the following growpart commands\.
+1. For volumes that have a partition, such as the volumes shown in the previous step, use the growpart command to extend the partition\.
 Notice that there is a space between the device name and the partition number\.

    ```
    [ec2-user ~]$ sudo growpart /dev/xvda 1